What is the difference between a prepaid card, a credit card, and a debit card?

 Prepaid cards vs. credit cards:

 Prepaid cards are very different from credit cards.
-This can be confusing because both types of cards may have a card network logo like Visa, MasterCard, American Express, or Discover on them.
+This can be confusing because both types of cards may have a card network logo such as Visa, MasterCard, American Express, or Discover on them.
 When you use a credit card, you are borrowing money.
-Generally, when you use a prepaid card, you are spending money you loaded onto the card in advance.
+Generally, when you use a prepaid card, you are spending money you have already loaded onto the card in advance.
+If your prepaid card provider also offers credit (including overdraft) on your prepaid card, it will need to comply with all the rules for other credit cards.